Ecotrust/madrona/docs/settings.rst

 .. _RASTER_DIR:
 ``RASTER_DIR``
     Absolute filepath to a directory containing raster files.
-Used with the `lingcod.raster_stats` app.
-(Optional; defaults to `lingcod/raster_stats/test_data`)
+Used with the `madrona.raster_stats` app.
+(Optional; defaults to `madrona/raster_stats/test_data`)

 .. _STARSPAN_BIN:
 ``STARSPAN_BIN``
     Location of the starspan executable.
-Used with the `lingcod.raster_stats` app.
+Used with the `madrona.raster_stats` app.
 (Optional; defaults to `starspan`)

 .. _HELP_EMAIL:
 ``HELP_EMAIL``
-    Email address used in templates for users to contact in case of problems. defaults to help@marinemap.org
+    Email address used in templates for users to contact in case of problems. defaults to help@madrona.org

 .. _APP_NAME:
 ``APP_NAME``
-    Name of the application to be used in templates as the title. defaults to 'MarineMap'
+    Name of the application to be used in templates as the title. defaults to 'Madrona'

 3rd Party App Settings
 ----------------------